 The council had set aside £400,000 of development funding for car park improvements at the site, as approved by members of its Development and Infrastructure Committee in November 2016.
 SCT had planned to seek funding from a variety of sources to deliver the proposed site capital works, which were estimated at up to £900,000.

-The bid to purchase the land follows following three years of work between the council and SCT and a major community consultation on the proposed project which was run in November 2015.
-SCT directors helped hand deliver surveys to Staffin households and businesses and published the results in a 40-page report, which can be read, here… SCT Storr Community Consultation Report docx.
+The bid to purchase the land followed several years of work between the council and SCT and a major community consultation on the proposed project which was run in November 2015.
+SCT directors helped hand deliver surveys to Staffin households and businesses and published the results in a 40-page report, which can be read, here: SCT Storr Community Consultation Report docx.

 SCT was delighted that 140 surveys were returned, giving an excellent 54.9% response rate and was hugely encouraged by the response to the key survey question on whether there was community support for the SCT managing and/or purchasing all or part of the Storr site.
 That saw 85.6% reply “Yes”.
 The report also outlines the support for the other proposals at the Storr including a new main car park, public toilets, an information point and improved signage and interpretation.

 The SCT board came to the unanimous view that securing improvements and investment in the Storr was a hugely important project for the community in north-east Skye and the wider island and its key objectives of creating local employment, promoting Staffin more extensively and helping the local economy.
 SCT subsequently declared an interest to the council in purchasing the site in February 2016.

 The exact size of site SCT sought to purchase was determined through the work of the options appraisal.
 It saw all the options reviewed, the estimated costs and community and economic benefit of each one investigated.